 Food Safari Tour

-A private tour visiting the pure source of Kangaroo Island’s extraordinary food.
+A selection of encounters which a private tour can include - visiting the pure source of Kangaroo Island’s extraordinary food.

 Discover the diversity of the produce, the passion of the producers, and experience the “paddock to plate” phenomenon.
-This full day can incorporate seafood, artisan cheeses, honey, free-range eggs, marron, native spices, yoghurt and excellent wine.
+A full day can incorporate seafood, artisan cheeses, small- batch gin, honey, free-range eggs, marron, native spices, yoghurt and excellent wine - or mix it up with some landscape and wildlife.

 Kangaroo Island Olive Oil